ericman314/UnitMath/README.md

 These are the available options and their defaults:

-- `parentheses: false`.
+- `parentheses` -- *Default:* `false`.
 When formatting a unit, group the numerator and/or denominator in parentheses if multiple units are present.

   ```js
   unit('45 W / m K').format({ parentheses: true }) // 45 W / (m K)
   ```

-- `precision: 15`.
+- `precision` -- *Default:* `15`.
 The number of significant figures to output when converting a unit to a string.
 Reducing this can help reduce the appearance of round-off errors.
 A value of 0 will disable rounding entirely.

   ```js
   unit('180 deg').to('rad').format({ precision: 6 }) // 3.14159 rad
   ```

-- `prefix: 'auto'`.
+- `prefix` -- *Default:* `'auto'`.
 When formatting a unit, this option will specify whether the `toString` and `format` methods are allowed to choose an appropriately sized prefix in case of very small or very large quantities.
 Possible values are `'auto'`, `'always'`, or `'never'`.
 If `'auto'` is chosen, then a prefix is always chosen unless the `unit` was constructed using the `to()` method.

-- `prefixMin: 0.1`.
+- `prefixMin` -- *Default:* `0.1`.
 When choosing a prefix, the smallest formatted value of a `unit` that is allowed.

-- `prefixMax: 1000`.
+- `prefixMax` -- *Default:* `1000`.
 When choosing a prefix, the largest formatted value of a `unit` that is allowed.

-- `prefixesToChooseFrom: 'common'`.
+- `prefixesToChooseFrom` -- *Default:* `'common'`.
 When choosing a prefix, whether to consider all allowed prefixes or just the common ones for that unit.
 Possible values are `'common'` and `'all'`.

-- `simplify: 'auto'`.
+- `simplify` -- *Default:* `'auto'`.
 Specifies if UnitMath should attempt to simplify the units before formatting as a string.
 Possible values are `'auto'`, `'always'`, or `'never'`.
 If `'auto'` or `'always'`, then `u.toString()` essentially becomes equivalent to `u.simplify().toString()`.
 The original `u` is never modified.
 When `'auto'` is used, simplification is skipped if the unit is valueless or was constructed using the `to()` method.

-- `simplifyThreshold: 2`.
+- `simplifyThreshold` -- *Default:* `2`.
 A factor that affects whether the `format` method will output the original unit or a simplified version.
 The original unit will always be output unless the 'complexity' of the unit is reduced by an amount equal to or greater than the `simplifyThreshold`.
 A lower value results in more units being simplified, while a higher number results in fewer units being simplified.
 The complexity of a unit is roughly equal to the number of 'symbols' that are required to write the unit.

   ```js
   unit('8 kg m / s^2').format() // 8 N
   unit('8 kg m / s^2').format({ simplifyThreshold: 6 })) // 8 kg m / s^2
   ```

-- `system: 'auto'`.
+- `system` -- *Default:* `'auto'`.
 The unit system to use when simplifying a `unit`.
 Available systems are `si`, `cgs`, `us`, and `auto`.
 When `system === 'auto'`, UnitMath will try to infer the unit system from the individual units that make up that `unit`.

   ```js
   unit = unit.config({ system: 'auto' })